bkoz/gotest/README.md

 oc get hpa -w
 ```

-In a second terminal, busy up the app with requests (don't forget the trailing slash):
+In a second terminal, busy up the app with requests anmd wait for autoscaling to happen (don't forget the trailing slash):
 ```
 ab -n 1024 -c 4 http://<route>/
 ```